-C. Duration of the programme:
+B. Duration of the programme:

-5. Ph.D programme shall be for a minimum duration of three years, including course work and a maximum of six years.
+4. Ph.D programme shall be for a minimum duration of three years, including course work and a maximum of six years.
 This may be waived by the Academic Council only in extremely exceptional cases when recommended by the Department Research Committee.

-D. Extension criteria
+C. Extension criteria

-- 6. This maximum time limit for submission of thesis may be extended by the Academic Council based on the recommendation of DRC as a special case for a period of 1 year (on a maximum of 2 occasions), after which the registration will stand cancelled.
+- 5. This maximum time limit for submission of thesis may be extended by the Academic Council based on the recommendation of DRC as a special case for a period of 1 year (on a maximum of 2 occasions), after which the registration will stand cancelled.
 While recommending to the Academic Council, the DRC may consider one or more of the following criteria as accentuating Circumstances (based on the evidence produced by the candidate): - a.
 Medical exigency. - b.
 Forced break due to employment requirement (in case of part time candidates only). - c.
-Discontinuity in supervision (due to non-availability of supervisor). - d.
+Discontinuity in supervision (due to non-availability of supervisor).

+- d.
 Change in focus of research due to emergence of any new/unforeseen challenges in conducting research (e.g. security threat). - e.
 Candidate at an advanced stage of research requiring a defined time only after approval from DRC and SRC.
-The DRC in such case should consider research output achieved such as publication(s). - f.
-Supervisor explanation on requirement of extra time.

-7. Full/Part time candidate may be allowed to convert his/her registration into Part/Full time on the recommendation of the SRC/DRC.
+In such case specific research output achieved such as publication(s) shall be considered by the DRC. - 6.
+Full/Part time candidate may be allowed to convert his/her registration into Part/Full time on the recommendation of the SRC/DRC.
 This change will be allowed only once.

-E. Allocation/Eligibility of Research supervisor:
+D. Allocation/Eligibility of Research supervisor:

-- 8. As per UGC letter No. F. No. 14-4/2016(PS), following are the eligibility criteria to be a Research Supervisor/Co- Supervisor: - a.
-Ph.D supervisor has to be amongst the regular faculty of TERI SAS only and cosupervisor can be appointed from within or outside of the university, if necessary. - b.
+- 7. As per UGC letter No. F. No. 14-4/2016(PS), following are the eligibility criteria to be a Research Supervisor/Co- Supervisor: - a.
+PhD supervisor has to be amongst the regular faculty of TERI University only and co-supervisor can be appointed from within or outside of the university, if necessary. - b.
 All Adjunct faculty members can act as co-supervisor. - c.
-Department concerned can appoint Co-supervisor from outside the Department/Faculty/University in case of topics of inter-disciplinary nature. - d.
+Department concerned can appoint Co-supervisor from outside the Department/Faculty/university in case of topics of inter-disciplinary nature. - d.
 Any regular Professor should have at least five (5) research publications in refereed journals and any Associate / Assistant Professor with at least two (2) research publications in refereed journals in order to be recognized as Research Supervisor.
 Further, if there is limited number of referred journals in the particular discipline, these rules can be relaxed with a written explanation. - e.
-A faculty at the rank of Professor is allowed to supervise at most Eight (8) Ph.D Scholars, at a time.
-An Associate and Assistant Professor can supervise up to six (6) and four (4) Ph.D Scholars respectively, at a time.
+A faculty at the rank of Professor is allowed to supervise at most Eight (8) PhD Scholars, at a time.
+An Associate and Assistant Professor can supervise up to six (6) and four (4) PhD Scholars respectively, at a time.